Highnames & Bynames

 student of history that I am, I have figured out why

 monarchies have not been doing too well, lately.
 It has

-has nothing to do with sweeping historical processes
+nothing to do with sweeping historical processes such as

-the guillotine.
-Quite simply, kings don't have really
+guillotine.
+Quite simply, kings don't have really good

 In the history of Naples, there are a few monarchs with fine, regal by-names: Robert Guiscard really meant Robert the Resourceful; then, there was Robert the Wise, crowned king of Sicily and Naples in 1310; and Alfonso the Magnanimous (1396-1458, photo insert), the one who wrested the Kingdom of Naples from the Angevins in 1442.
 Other than that, Neapolitan monarchs have been stuck with trifling nicknames.
 Ferdinand IV (later Ferdinand I) (1751-1825) had two: Re Nasone and Re Lazzarone.
 The first one means King Big Nose (Naso+ the augmentative suffix –one).
 The second requires some explanation: Lazarus is the patron saint of lepers, and, by extension, all miserable outcasts.
 Neapolitan members of the "great unwashed peasant masses" were thus called lazzaroni.
 In an age of rigid social stratification, it was not a derogatory term—it was a description.
 Ferdinand was a notorious simpleton and vulgarian, and he enjoyed hanging around with the common folk down at the port.
 He was popular, and both names were terms of endearment bestowed on him by the Neapolitan masses.
 He was, thus, the Great Unwashed Peasant King; it was an expression of solidarity with the people, and he took no offense at that term or the one about his nose.